kennethtegrado/competitive-programming-practice/readme.md

 ## General Guidelines

 -   To kickstart your journey in competitive programming, you may use `template.cpp` as a guide for a general program structure for solving a problem in competitive programming.
 All codes in this repository assumes that you are using the provided template.
--   To test inputs and outputs faster of your program.
+-   To easily test inputs and outputs of your program.
 You may use this command when running your executable file.
 The `test.in` should contain the inputs that you are trying to test.
 The `test.out` file is automatically generated when you run this command in your terminal.

     ```bash
     ./a.out < test.in > test.out